Types of 1099 Tax Forms: Each Form Explained

 You might be wondering: Which 1099 form do I need?

-To ensure you use the correct 1099 tax form, refer to our list of common 1099 tax forms.
+Refer to our list of common 1099 tax forms to ensure you use the correct materials.
 We’ll explain the type of income to report and the types of taxpayers who should receive the form.

 1099-B: Proceeds from Broker and Barter Exchange Transactions